AM lina fi 10 mm - magnetic accessories

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of child safety.
-Additionally, small elements of these products can be problematic in medical diagnosis after entering the body.
+- Potential hazard associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
+Additionally, small elements of these devices can hinder the diagnostic process after entering the body.

 Neodymium magnets can attract to each other, pinch the skin, and cause significant swellings.

-Magnets may crack or crumble with uncontrolled connecting to each other.
+If joining of neodymium magnets is not controlled, at that time they may crumble and crack.
 You can't approach them to each other.
-At a distance less than 10 cm you should have them extremely strongly.
+At a distance less than 10 cm you should hold them very strongly.

 On our website, you can find information on how to use neodymium magnets.
 This will help you avoid injuries and prevent damage to the magnets.